 Mental health issues can affect anyone of any age and we need to talk about our issues.
 If we don't address them in the first place they can snowball into life changing problems.

 It is often said that talking is the best medicine and it is a definitely a strength not a weakness to discuss things openly whether it be with your GP, a friend, a family member or a counsellor.

 If you don't feel comfortable with any of those situations then you can connect with a fellow Old Southendian through Chat-OSA.
-The initiative is starting with informal monthly "Chin-wag" online video calls, which have brought together Old Southendians of all generations from all over the world!
-Our offering to Old Southendians will develop further in the coming months to provide more support and more spaces to chat.
+The initiative is starting with informal regular "Chin-wag" online video calls, which have brought together Old Southendians of all generations from all over the world!

 You may feel alone in the world at times with your problems but being part of the OSA means you will never be alone.